OECD: Statistics

-In July 2024, the OECD announced that it "has transitioned to [an] open-access information model" and that Creative Commons CC‑BY‑4.0 attribution licenses will be used on all data and publications.
+In July 2024, the OECD announced that it "has transitioned to [an] open-access information model" and that Creative Commons CC‑BY‑4.0 attribution licences will be used on all data and publications.

-Working papers

-There are 15 working papers series published by the various directorates of the OECD Secretariat.
-They are available on iLibrary, as well as on many specialised portals.
+Papers

+OECD directorates publish a wide range of working papers and policy papers covering various topics, including economics, education, development, statistics and more.
+Papers are accessible via the OECD working and policy papers search page.

 Reference works

 The OECD is responsible for the OECD Guidelines for the Testing of Chemicals, a continuously updated document that is a de facto standard (i.e., soft law).

 It published the OECD Environmental Outlook to 2030 in March 2008, which argues that tackling key environmental problems—including climate change, biodiversity loss, water scarcity, and the health impacts of pollution—is both achievable and affordable.

-SDG Pathfinder

-In 2020, the inaugural University Press Redux Sustainability Award was given to OECD by the Association of Learned and Professional Society Publishers (ALPSP) and Cambridge University Press.
-The award recognised the development of the SDG Pathfinder, an open-access digital discovery tool for finding content and data relating to the Sustainable Development Goals (SDGs).

 Structure

 The OECD's structure consists of three main elements: